moise-mulungu/mixed-react-projects/src/features/real-time-chat/firebase/firebase-vocab.md

 ***onSnapshot***: is a method provided by Firebase Firestore to listen for real-time updates in your Firestore database.
 This method attaches a listener to a document or a collection in your Firestore database.
 Whenever data in that document or collection changes, the listener triggers, and your application can immediately react to the update.

+**howtofirebase:: real-time-update: how to listen for real-time updates in your firebase;** import the necessary Firebase Firestore functions and your Firebase instance, create a query for the Firestore collection you want to listen to, use the onSnapshot function to listen for real-time updates in your Firestore collection,then when you no longer need the snapshot, you can unsubscribe from it.

 ***collection***: is a function that gets a reference to a Firestore collection.
 A collection in Firestore is a grouping of documents, similar to a table in a traditional database.

 ***getFirestore***: This function is used to get a reference to a Firestore instance.
 It's often used when initializing your app's connection to Firestore.
 In your code, getFirestore is not directly used, but it's implied that db is a reference to your Firestore database, which could have been obtained by calling getFirestore.